-The Reporting Entity has a fixed gas purchase commitment with a related party of approximately USD 1 million (31 December 2019: USD 1 million) per day until the agreement is cancelled in writing by the parties.
+The Reporting Entity has a fixed gas purchase commitment with a related party of approximately USD 1 million (31 December 2021: USD 1 million) per day until the agreement is cancelled in writing by the parties.

-The Group under the "Excess EG Marketing agreement" has made a commitment to purchase EG from Dow an annual volume up to 2024.
+The EQUATE Group under the "Excess EG Marketing agreement" has made a commitment to purchase EG from Dow an annual volume up to 2024.

-The EQUATE Group under the Ethylene Supply Agreement has a commitment to purchase and obligates DCC ULC to supply a contract quantity of ethylene each year through 2024 with an additional two five year extensions through to 2034.
+The EQUATE Group under the Ethylene Supply Agreement has a commitment to purchase and obligates DCC ULC to supply a contract quantity of ethylene each year through 2024 with an additional two five year extensions through to 2034 in respect of the manufacturing plants in Alberta.